 cl = NaiveBayesClassifier(f, format='csv')

-# test the accuracy of the classifier on the test csv
+# Testing the accuracy on the test dataset

 with open('test.csv', 'r', encoding='latin-1') as f: